act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 #### Passed example 3

-`h2` element has other content than spaces
+`h2` element has other content than spaces.

 ```html
 <h2>'</h2>